West Coast Fjords, Norway

 The hotel is normally open from the 1st May, when the scenery is beautiful with trees in blossom and in the backdrop the mountains still have a covering of powder snow.
 The weather is usually pleasant in May but there is a bit of contrast and snow is possible.
 The summer season is the best time to go.
-Towards the end of September there are less tourists and the weather turns cooler but the Fall colors are wonderful.
+Towards the end of September there are less tourists and the weather turns cooler but the Autumn colours are wonderful.
 Being on the West Coast of Norway the weather can be quite varied though throughout the year.

 Kviknes is owned and run by the same family who opened it back in 1877 and oozes history from its wood-clad and wallpapered walls.
 Antique furniture, grand landscape paintings and rich fabrics lend Kviknes an atmosphere of grandeur and sophistication.

 Kviknes is one of a kind; the largest and oldest pre-fabricated building in Norway, though you wouldn’t think it to look at given its imposing size, characterful rooms and general sense of grandeur.

 The white edifice sits majestically above the fjord and takes advantage of amazing views morning, noon and night.
 Over breakfast, gaze out across the water as the sun rises, relax in the arts and crafts style salon and watch the sun shimmer across the fjord after a vigorous hike and, by night, relax in the bar area amidst the remains of an old grand villa, whose great hall panelling was salvaged and erected at Kviknes to great effect.